Jonis49/IMC-Prosperity3/README.md

 ---

 <details>
-<summary>RAINFOREST RESIN - a DP approach to optimal market making in a simplistic setting </summary>
+<summary>RAINFOREST RESIN - a DP solution to optimal market making in a simplistic setting </summary>

-blablabla
+Under mild assumptions the problem becomes optimally solvable.

 </details>